 Johnson faces Tory calls to quit over ‘bring your own booze’ event in lockdown

-Boris Johnson admitted being at ‘socially distanced drinks’ in the No 10 garden, although he insisted he believed it was a work event.
+Boris Johnson admitted being at a gathering in the No 10 garden, although he insisted he believed it was a work event.

 Boris Johnson faced calls to quit from senior Tories after he apologised for attending a “bring your own booze” gathering in the garden of No 10 during England’s first lockdown.